Merzasphor/MWSE/docs/source/references/other/patches.md

 ## Features

+* Allows custom classes to have custom images on the class selection menu.
+The texture used is a bmp file found in the textures\\levelup directory, whose name is the id of the class.
 - Allows Morrowind to run when not in focus.
 - Allows movies to be played with letterboxing.
 - Allows NiFlipController to specify its affected map correctly.